21centuryweather/21st-Century-Weather-Software-Wiki/python/intro-python.md

 ### Xarray: Multi-Dimensional Arrays for Climate Data

-xarray provides data structures that make it easy to work with multi-dimensional arrays, such as those found in NetCDF files commonly used in climate science.
+[Xarray](https://docs.xarray.dev/en/stable/) provides data structures that make it easy to work with multi-dimensional arrays, such as those found in NetCDF files commonly used in climate science.
 With xarray, you can work with data that has labeled dimensions, making it simpler to keep track of multiple variables, units, and dimensions.
 - **Handles NetCDF and GRIB Formats**: Designed for climate science data formats.
 - **Metadata Support**: Keeps track of labels for dimensions and coordinates.
 - **Integration with Dask**: Easily loads large datasets by leveraging Dask for parallel processing.